This post may contain affiliate links. If you click on a link and make a purchase, I may receive a small commission at no extra cost to you.

 Rolls or Biscuits

-Make your own special holiday rolls with Grandma’s Potato Rolls:
+Make your own special holiday rolls with Grandma’s Old Fashioned Rolls:

 3 Ingredient Biscuits Recipe

 If you’re pressed for time, make my Easy 3 Ingredient Biscuits.
 Once you make them, they’ll become a new favorite side.
-This recipe is very Christmas menu worthy because they are the flakiest, easiest, and most delicious biscuits you’ve had.
+This recipe is very Christmas menu worthy because they are the flakiest, most delicious biscuits you’ve had.
+But, they are so incredibly easy to make that you don’t really need a special occasion for them!

 Get the recipe for my Easy 3 Ingredient Biscuits here: